Lil Nas X talks 'SNL' wardrobe malfunction: "I was like, 'Please God, no!'"

 X then spoke of being unable to leave the stage at the end of his performance as “everybody would see everything”, adding: “I was like, ‘Please bring me a towel’ so they brought me a towel, and… yeah.”

 Watching the footage back, however, X said that the trouser rip had occurred at the “perfect” time in the song.
-Rehearsal footage of the choreography that was meant to feature in the performance was also shared during the interview – watch above.
+Rehearsal footage of the choreography that was meant to feature in the performance was also shared during the interview.